NDP should use its leverage to demand weakened Liberals take radical climate action

 Furthermore, even moderate Joe Biden has embraced a Green New Deal, a massive government-led effort to transition away from fossil fuels and create a national clean-energy infrastructure, creating millions of jobs in the process.

-Trudeau has been more coy, showboating as a climate champion (for introducing a carbon tax) even as his government bought the Transmountain pipeline, a $12.6 billion investment that screams "forever oil."
+Trudeau has been more coy, showboating as a climate champion (for introducing a carbon tax) even as his government bought the Trans Mountain pipeline, a $12.6 billion investment that screams "forever oil."

 B.C. researcher Seth Klein calls this the "new climate denialism" -- acknowledging climate change but failing to take actions that science shows are required to avoid climate catastrophe.